 6. What Do You Do If You Realize You Can’t Reach Your Goal?

 However, if your goal is in the realm of possibilities and it’s important to you…keep trying to achieve it.
-Obviously, it has to be something that you can actually achieve.
+Obviously, it has to be realistic goals that you’re setting and reaching.
 If you are a middle-aged, short man, you probably aren’t going to make it into the NBA no matter how hard you try.
-But if it is in the realm of possibilities, keep working on it.
+But if it is in the realm of possibilities, stay focused, and keep working on it.

 What’s Most Important Is To Know Where You’re Going In Life